Ocimum kilimandscharicum

 Precautions:

-• In large doses it can cause dizziness and nausea.
+• In large doses, oral consumption can cause dizziness and nausea.

 Traditionally, this type of basil is used in East Africa for its medicinal properties for colds, coughs, bronchitis, abdominal pain, diarrhea, measles, nervous system disorders, tumors, microbial and fungal infections, etc., as well as for protection against mosquitoes.